TimHanewich/Misc-Articles/REYAX-RYLR998/readme.md

-# REYAX RYLR998 LoRa Module MicroPython Driver
+# How to use a REYAX RYLR998 LoRa Module with a Raspberry Pi Pico and Other Microcontrollers
 ![opening](https://i.imgur.com/r51HAFz.png)

 The RYLR998 LoRa module by REYAX is a powerful and versatile wireless communication solution for IoT applications.
 With its long-range capabilities and low power consumption, it's an ideal choice for a wide range of projects, from smart sensors to industrial automation.